 Most living creatures rely on their sense of smell to interact with their environment.
 Despite this, the olfactory sense seems to be the most overlooked, and considered the least important one.

 But this is something that Harvard Medical School deemed a mistake.
 After all, your sense of smell helps:

 - Alert you of dangers (i.e., rotting food, smoke from a fire)

 Besides survival, scents also play critical roles in various aspects of people’s lives.
+Check out FragranceRich and find the best perfumes that may actually reflect your character.
 By the end of this article, you will learn about the different fragrances best suited for different purposes, such as cleaning, healing, productivity, and even beauty.